 Skip to main contentSkip to navigation

 The Phison PS5027-E27T is a DRAM-less Gen4 NVMe controller built on a 12nm TSMC process, optimized for low-power applications (laptops, handheld gaming PCs).
 Its HMB-dependent FTL is vulnerable to system crashes and power loss.
 When paired with QLC NAND (176-layer, 16 voltage states), the bit error rate during recovery scanning frequently exceeds LDPC capacity, requiring aggressive read voltage threshold shifts.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Controller-level work for the Phison PS5027-E27T sits inside our broader SSD data recovery workflow at the Austin, TX lab.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Author01/10